Why So Many Students Struggle with Math Anxiety and How to Deal with It

 Social and Cultural Influences

-Many societies have deep-seated the idea that “math is difficult.”
+Many societies have deeply ingrained the idea that “math is difficult.”
 Hearing individuals around you say things like “I was never good at math” might make one feel inevitable.
-Focusing on outcomes rather than the learning process could cause teachers, friends, and even family members unintended pressure.
+Focusing on outcomes rather than the learning process could cause teachers, friends, and even family members to put unintended pressure.
 This cultural story might lead pupils to believe that math is something to dread rather than something to appreciate or even push themselves with.

 Pressure from Standardized Testing